rrooggiieerr/esphome-livingcolors1/README.md

 There are two ways to detect the address needed to send and receive LivingColors commands.
 In both cases you need to enable info loglevel in your ESPHome configuration and keep the log console open.
-When a new LivingColors address is detected the address will be printed to the ESPHome console.
+When a new LivingColors address is detected, the address will be printed to the ESPHome console.

 ### Use the LivingColors remote control